 contraindicate intramuscular injection.

-7. A known or suspected defect of the immune system that would prevent an immune response
+7. A known or suspected defect of the immune system that would prevent an immune

-the study reference manual (SRM).
+be provided in the study reference manual (SRM).

 8. History of microbiologically proven disease caused by N meningitidis or Neisseria